kumahq/kuma-website/app/docs/dev/explore/gui.md

 title: GUI
 ---

-Kuma now ships with a basic web-based GUI that will serve as a visual overview of your dataplanes, meshes, and various traffic policies.
+{{site.mesh_product_name}} now ships with a basic web-based GUI that will serve as a visual overview of your dataplanes, meshes, and various traffic policies.

 {% tip %}
 The GUI pairs with the HTTP API — Read more about the HTTP API [here](/docs/{{ page.version }}/reference/http-api)
 {% endtip %}

-When launching Kuma, the GUI will start by default on the API port, and defaults to `:5681/gui`.
+When launching {{site.mesh_product_name}}, the GUI will start by default on the API port, and defaults to `:5681/gui`.
 You can access it in your web browser by going to `http://localhost:5681/gui`.

 ## Getting Started
 When you run the GUI for the first time, you’ll be presented with the Wizard: